AryaR2705/EthicEye/README.md

 EthicEye a extension which find dark patterns such as

-Forced Action
+Forced Action,
-Misdirection
+Misdirection,
-Not Dark Pattern
+Not Dark Pattern,
-Obstruction
+Obstruction,
-Scarcity
+Scarcity,
-Sneaking
+Sneaking,
-Social Proof
+Social Proof,
 Urgency

 for you to run this model you can either use API from model hosted on hugging face :